kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 Container security consists of many different kernel features that work together to make containers secure.
 User namespaces isolate user and group IDs by allowing processes to run with different IDs in the container and in the host.
-Specially, a process running as privileged in a container can be seen as unprivileged in the host.
+Specially, a process running as privileged in a container can be unprivileged in the host.
 This gives more capabilities to the containers and protects the host from malicious or compromised containers.